jakobkhansen/journal.nvim/README.md

 - `<type>`: An entry type (e.g. `day`, `week` etc) to determine which entry-type to open.
 Can be nested.
 - `<date-modifier>`.
 A date-modifier to determine which date the entry is for.
-If no date
+If no date is provided, defaults to today.
+If `date_modifier` is specified for the given entry type, it is applied before the `<date-modifier>` argument is applied.

 ### Date-modifiers